Paulemann/mpp-fb-toolbox/README.md

 ================
 Enter `http://<Phone IP address>` in the browser address field and login as user "user" and previously assigned password -> Admin-Login (basic)

+- Verify current firmware status and version:
-- Info -> Status:
+Info -> Status:
 ```
 Product Information:
 Software Version:    sip88xx.11-0-1MPP-477.loads (Beispiel)
 ```

-- Visit software.cisco.com and look for updated firmware:
--> IP Phone 88xx with Multiplatform Firmware
+- Visit software.cisco.com and look for updated firmware for IP Phone 88xx with Multiplatform Firmware

-- Multiplatform Firmware
-Download e.g. `cmterm-88xx.11-2-3MSR1-1_REL.zip` and unpack files to directory on tftp server
+- Download Multiplatform Firmware e.g. `cmterm-88xx.11-2-3MSR1-1_REL.zip` and unpack files to directory on tftp server

-- Multiplatform Firmware Locale Installer
-Download e.g. `cmterm-68xx_78xx_88xx.11-2-3MPP-398-Locale-1.zip` and extract the file `de-DE_88xx-11.2.3.1000.xml` (this is the German locale file; select accordingly for other languages).
+- Download Multiplatform Firmware Locale Installer e.g. `cmterm-68xx_78xx_88xx.11-2-3MPP-398-Locale-1.zip` and extract the file `de-DE_88xx-11.2.3.1000.xml` (this is the German locale file; select accordingly for other languages).
 Copy the file as `de-DE.xml` to the directory `MPP` on the tftp server

-- Back to 88xx Webui:
-`http://<Phone IP address>` -> Login as user  "user" ans previously assigned password -> Admin-Login (advanced)
+- GO back to 88xx Webui: `http://<Phone IP address>` -> Login as user  "user" ans previously assigned password -> Admin-Login (advanced)

 Voice -> Provisioning:
 ```